Help Center/ Cloud Container Engine/ FAQs/ Networking/ Network Exception Troubleshooting/ Why the Ingress Cannot Be Accessed Outside the Cluster?

 CCE supports two types of ingresses.
 The Ngnix Ingress Controller is provided by the open source community and needs to be maintained by installing the add-on in the cluster.
 The ELB Ingress Controller runs on the master node and is maintained by a dedicated Huawei Cloud team.

-1. If you use an Nginx ingress, you need to install the nginx-ingress add-on in the cluster.
-If you use an ELB ingress, skip this step.
+1. If you use an Nginx ingress, you need to install the NGINX Ingress Controller add-on in the cluster.
+If you use a LoadBalancer ingress, skip this step.

-Go to Add-ons > Add-ons Installed and check whether the nginx-ingress add-on is running.
-Ensure that node resources are sufficient in the cluster.
-If not, the add-on instance cannot be scheduled.
+Go to Add-ons and check whether the NGINX Ingress Controller add-on runs properly.
+Ensure that there are enough node resources in the cluster.
+If not, the add-on pods cannot be scheduled to nodes.

 2. Go to the ELB console to check the ELB status.